 “The concept that [they] would care for the National Health Service is a rather odd one: Michael Gove wanted to privatise it; Boris wanted to charge people for using it; and Iain Duncan Smith wanted a social insurance system.
 The NHS is about as safe with them as a pet hamster would be with a hungry python.”

 How?
 The answer is surprisingly simple: write to your MP.
 Many people feel that writing to their MP is either daunting or pointless, but at a time like the present, neither is true.
 When the government is secure, it is true, writing is both dispiriting and often ineffective, but at a time when MPs fear for their personal prospects, writing is hugely effective – it is what finally did for Johnson and Truss.
 They are worried now; they may just give you the normal boiler-plate response, but it makes them take notice.

 - Introduce yourself as a constituent – and if you have never written before, say so: the fact that people other than ‘the usual suspects’ are writing to them concentrates an MP’s mind

-- Focus on the NHS – keep focussed so they cannot dodge the issue, and keep it very brief – half a page or less is ideal.
+- Focus on the NHS – keep focussed so they cannot dodge the issue, and keep it very brief – 10 lines or fewer is ideal.

-- Be specific about the action you expect the MP to take – right now, we suggest something along these lines, but in your own words: “I have just read The Rational Policy-maker’s Guide to the NHS and I want to see you demanding urgent action to resolve the NHS crisis, not to hear platitudes about affordability”
+- Be specific about the action you expect the MP to take – right now, we suggest something along these lines, but in your own words: “I have just read The Rational Policy-maker’s Guide to the NHS and I want to see you supporting it vocally in public.
+Or I will not think of voting for you.”